 I wasted so many years worrying about consuming carbohydrates due to weight gain, and what happened?
 I gained weight anyway – because low-carb diets were too restrictive for me personally.
 As a result, I now look at carbohydrates very differently.
 And perhaps, the following examples of how slow-releasing carbs benefit health might help you do the same.

-Brown rice contains soluble fiber, a nutrient that may help lower cholesterol levels.
-In brief, it works by attaching to the LDL (bad) cholesterol in your small intestine and prevents it from entering the bloodstream, where it can cause damage.
+- Brown Rice May Help Lower Cholesterol: Brown rice contains soluble fiber, a nutrient that may help lower cholesterol levels.
+[Source] In brief, it works by attaching to the LDL (bad) cholesterol in your small intestine and prevents it from entering the bloodstream, where it can cause damage.
 The LDL cholesterol is then released through your stool.
+[Source]

-Fiber also helps to slow down the rate that carbohydrates are absorbed during digestion, ensuring a steady flow of glucose into the bloodstream.
+- Brown Rice May Contribute to Stable Blood Sugar: Fiber also helps to slow down the rate that carbohydrates are absorbed during digestion, ensuring a steady flow of glucose into the bloodstream.
 As a result, fiber plays a crucial role in keeping blood sugar levels in check.
+[Source]

-Fiber can also bind to and absorb nasty carcinogens, and toxins, eliminating them so they can’t harm the body.
+- Brown Rice May Support the Removal of Toxins from the Body: Fiber can also bind to and absorb nasty carcinogens, and toxins, eliminating them so they can’t harm the body.
+[Source]

 What to Serve with Chicken Curry